yenchunnnn/personal-website/content/project/college-poster/index.md

 - Collected data from real-world

-- Cleaning and analyzed data with SPSS
+- Cleaning and analyzing data with SPSS

 - Presented outcomes through a poster